-• When assembling a multi-stage conversion, it can sometimes be difficult to determine the most economical conversion path.
+- When assembling a multi-stage conversion, it can sometimes be difficult to determine the most economical conversion path.
 For example, when converting between reference frames, converting first to the heliographic reference frame as an intermediate stage is often sensible in formulating the problem, but may introduce unnecessary extra conversion steps.
 A solution to this is to include all the steps which are (logically) necessary, but then to use AST_SIMPLIFY to simplify the resulting SpecMap.
-The simplification process will eliminate any steps which turn out not to be needed.
+The simplification process will eliminate any steps which turn out not to be needed. - This routine does not check to ensure that the sequence of coordinate conversions added to a SpecMap is physically meaningful.